What Happens When You Get into an Accident in Another State?

 - Document the accident scene with photos and video

 - Call your insurance provider

 - Contact a car accident lawyer

 Trust your claim to Douglas and London

-At the New York personal injury law firm of Douglas & London, our legal team has helped injured motorists secure millions in compensation for their lost wages, medical expenses, emotional suffering, and diminished quality of life.
+The New York City personal injury lawyers of Douglas & London have helped injured motorists secure millions in compensation for their lost wages, medical expenses, emotional suffering, and diminished quality of life.

 The initial consultation is free of charge, and we only get paid if we win or settle your claim.
 When you need sound legal support and a powerful advocate, our team of car accident lawyers is here to fight for your rights.